 Do I have to stay in the State/Territory area that sponsored me?
 Do I have stay in the same area where my relative lives that sponsored me?

 These are the most common questions we are asked and there is a great deal of confusion out there, mainly due to the incorrect information the DOHA tells people over the telephone enquiry line.

 Let’s make it crystal clear.
 489 visa holders can move freely around Australia in any postcode range their visa conditions specify.
 You do not need a release letter from anyone.
 You do not need to get permission from anyone.
 You do not need to inform the DOHA that you are moving or have moved.
 Your only obligation is to comply with the condition you have on your visa.

 Substantially complied with visa conditions

-Since it is required that a visa holder substantially complies with visa conditions imposed on their visa, when it comes to apply for the 887 visa, the DOHA expects that you have done just that.
+Since it is required that a visa holder substantially complies with visa conditions imposed on their visa, when it comes to applying for the 887 visa, the DOHA expects that you have done just that.
 If you haven’t then they may use this as a reason to refuse your 887 application.
-However the legal term is “substantially comply” and this must be assessed on a case by case basis.
+However, the legal term is “substantially comply” and this must be assessed on a case by case basis.

-Of course if you fail to comply with your visa conditions on the 489 and the DOHA discover this while you still hold the 489 visa, your visa can be cancelled with the general cancellation powers available.
+Of course, if you fail to comply with your visa conditions on the 489 and the DOHA discover this while you still hold the 489 visa, your visa can be cancelled with the general cancellation powers available.

 Read: What does substantial Compliance mean?